-The University of Maine at Presque Isle will be offering two courses this spring beginning Monday, March 24, and Tuesday, March 25, respectively, as part of its American Management Association's certificate programs.
-The course registration deadline is March 19.
+The University of Maine at Presque Isle will be offering two courses this spring starting on Monday, Feb.
+25 as part of its American Management Association’s certificate programs.
+The deadline for registration is Wednesday, Feb.
+20.

 These spring courses, part of a multi-course curriculum leading to Certificates in Management and Human Resources Management, are specifically created to meet the unique needs of working professionals who want to be more effective in their current positions and better prepared for future advancement, according to Keith Madore, campus AMA coordinator.